hikaaam/blum_auto_claim/README.md

 ---

-soon : convert `index.js` ke `index.gs` agar bisa di hosting di google app script
+you can also host on google app script using `build/index.gs`